 Conclusion

-Well, till now we have discussed the technical part to build your chat app for android using the modern tech stacks with the help of MirrorFly.
+Well, till now, we have discussed the technical part of building your best chat app for Android using modern tech stacks with the help of MirrorFly.

-However, here we made a start with the basic steps of authentication, initialization, requirements, features, license key, and more., with MirrorFly for better understanding of the process.
+However, here we made a start with the basic steps of authentication, initialization, requirements, features, license key, and more, with MirrorFly for a better understanding of the process.

-Hope you would have found this android messaging app tutorial helpful and don’t forget to have check on our related official pages documents to explore further to know more about the features and functionalities for your chat app.
+I hope you found this Android messaging app tutorial helpful, and don’t forget to check out our related official documents to explore further and learn more about the features and functionalities of your chat app.

-If all these interest you to learn more, then stay tuned with us – we are in the process of giving more insights about how to create an android chat app!
+If all these interest you in learning more, then stay tuned with us; we are in the process of giving more insights about how to create realtime chat application in android!

 Thank you!